UPSD1/UPSD1/README.md

 A bit about me, from 2023 to 2025, I spent two years at Cornell University working with [Claire Cardie](https://www.cs.cornell.edu/home/cardie/) on NLP research.

-Right now, I'm splitting my time between research and building [Meridius](https://davidakinboro.com), a group of strong minds working on sound research, maximizing impact and deploying production systems.
+Right now, I'm splitting my time between research and building [Meridius], a group of strong minds working on sound research, maximizing impact and deploying production systems.

 ## What We're building